Beverly, Massachusetts: Transportation

 Route 128, the chief circumferential highway of the Boston area, crosses Beverly from east to west and connects the city to Interstate 95 and U.S. Route 1 in Peabody.
 Route 1A passes through Beverly from south to north, along main streets in downtown Beverly.
 The city is also the terminus of four different state routes: Route 22, which heads northeast from Route 1A; Route 62, which heads west from Route 127; Route 97, which parts with Route 1A northwest of downtown before heading north; and Route 127 which heads east from Route 22.

 Beverly is the site of the split between the separate lines of the Newburyport/Rockport Line of the MBTA Commuter Rail, which provides service to Boston's North Station.
 South of the junction lies Beverly Depot near downtown, which is accessible along both lines.
 Along the Newburyport portion of the line is the North Beverly stop, just south of the Wenham town line.
-Along the Rockport portion of the line are three stops, Montserrat, Prides Crossing and Beverly Farms.
+Along the Rockport portion of the line are two working stops, Montserrat and Beverly Farms, as well as the Prides Crossing station to which service is indefinitely suspended.
 Additionally, MBTA bus Route 451 serves the city, with service to downtown Beverly and Salem from the North Beverly station.
 A local bus route called the Beverly Shoppers Shuttle serves downtown and western Beverly, and is contracted through the Cape Ann Transportation Authority.
 Beverly is home to Beverly Municipal Airport, though parts of the airfield itself lie within Danvers, as well as a very small portion of the north runway in Wenham.
-Logan International Airport provides the nearest national and international air service.
+Logan International Airport provides the nearest national and international regularly scheduled air service.

+The Hall-Whitaker Bridge which spans the Bass River on Bridge Street was closed to vehicular traffic by the Massachusetts Department of Transportation in June 2023.
+A permanent replacement is expected in 2027.